ricksouth/ricksouth-data-workflow/README.md

 ### Currently used for:
   - Receiving memberships from Github Sponsors, Ko-Fi and Patreon.
 Output set to a JSON file.
     - For more details check out [ricksouth.com/donate](https://ricksouth.com/donate/).
+  - Generating a historical feed, containing new members and the day of donation.
+    - Used for the feed located at [serilum.com/feed](https://serilum.com/feed).